VertebrateResequencing/wr/.docs/reliable2/phase2/ideas.md

   (`server_subscription.go:532`, `jobtransition.go:200`).
 Either way, or a full front-end revert, restores headroom.

-## Idea 5 — the real ceiling: decouple the single RPC reader (deferred Idea 2)
+## Idea 5 — the real ceiling: decouple the single RPC reader (the original investigation's deferred "Idea 2")

 `serveClients → receiveClientMessage → sock.RecvMsg()` (`server.go:2656/2671`)
 admits one message at a time.
 Even with per-request goroutine handling, this